twowaits/SDE-Interview-Questions/MakeMyTrip/README.md

 - Differences between B TREES and B+ TREES.

+- Difference between RDMS and NoSQL.

+- Difference between Thread and Process.

 - 16 GB RAM, 256 GB Hard Disk and there are two csv files such as one is a customer file of 100MB having (customer ID, customer name) and other is a order file of 200GB having (order ID, customer ID and some order related details).
 Task is to inner join those two files based on customer ID with using SQL.

 - Difference between primary and foreign keys.